-If you currently have a BETA or Public Preview of Office 2010 installed, you’ll have to first uninstall any Office 2010 BETA/Preview application before you can install the released version of an Office 2010 application.
-Upgrading from a BETA/Preview release is not supported.
+If you currently have Consumer Preview or Office 365 Home Premium Preview of Office 2013 installed, you’ll have to first uninstall any Office 2013 Preview application before you can install the released version of an Office 2013 application.
+Upgrading from a Preview release is not supported.

 When uninstalling Office, you will not lose any settings or Outlook data and settings will still be automatically upgraded.
 It of course never hurts to make a backup of your Outlook data first.

-Installing Office 2010 while a BETA version is still installed is not possible.
+Installing Office 2013 while the Preview release is still installed is not possible.

 If it does, and you want to start installing it, you must close the current Setup window and browse to the installation source (for instance on the CD or DVD-drive).
 Here you’ll find a folder called x64.
 Open it and run the setup.exe file located in this folder.
 The setup process is further the same as for the 32-bit version of Outlook.

-When the processing is done in the background, Outlook notifies you with a Notification Bar are the top in your main Outlook Window.
+When the processing is being performed in the background, Outlook notifies you with a Notification Bar at the top in your main Outlook Window.
 If you close this Notification Bar, then you can also press on the File button to monitor the progress in Backstage

-While upgrading from a previous version of Outlook will automatically upgrade your mail profile, it is recommended to recreate you mail profile as there are quite a number of changes in multi-account support and configuration.
+While upgrading from a previous version of Outlook will automatically upgrade your mail profile, it still is recommended to recreate you mail profile.

 - Copy the nk2-file to the following folder;